Renormalization group: Deeper understanding

 A deeper understanding of the physical meaning and generalization of the renormalization process, which goes beyond the dilation group of conventional renormalizable theories, considers methods where widely different scales of lengths appear simultaneously.
 It came from condensed matter physics: Leo P. Kadanoff's paper in 1966 proposed the "block-spin" renormalization group.
 The "blocking idea" is a way to define the components of the theory at large distances as aggregates of components at shorter distances.

-This approach covered the conceptual point and was given full computational substance in the extensive important contributions of Kenneth Wilson.
+This approach covered the conceptual point and was given full computational substance in the extensive important work of Kenneth Wilson.
 The power of Wilson's ideas was demonstrated by a constructive iterative renormalization solution of a long-standing problem, the Kondo problem, in 1975, as well as the preceding seminal developments of his new method in the theory of second-order phase transitions and critical phenomena in 1971.
 He was awarded the Nobel prize for these decisive contributions in 1982.